-Receptions can be tricky things.
+One of the tricky things about planning involves defining wedding dress code terms.
 There are a lot of options, a lot of decisions, and, in some case, a lot of opportunities for miscommunication and possibly stepping on toes.
-Hopefully not your toes though – especially not in your wedding gown and heels.
+Hopefully not your toes though - especially not in your wedding gown and heels.

-But it’s okay, we’re here to help clear up the grey areas and miscommunications.
-And today, the topic at hand is reception attire and how exactly one specifies what type of attire is appropriate for guests to wear to your special day, whether it be jeans and flip-flops or formal evening gowns.
-A guest information packet or website is a good place to present it.
+But it's okay, we're here to help clear up the grey areas and miscommunications.
+A guest information packet or website is a good place to present your wedding dress code.

 Black Tie: No-nonsense and pretty straightforward, this affair is, in a word, formal.
 That means tuxes for the gents, formal gowns for the ladies.
 Definitely an opportunity to head to fancy end of the wedding-wear spectrum.